riya-py/SheSignal/readme.md

 # SheSignal

-Crowdsourced street-safety intelligence — anonymous incident reports turned into a **transparent, tunable risk score**, live pattern clusters on a map, and a route planner that scores a walk turn-by-turn instead of handing back one number for an entire city.
+Crowdsourced street-safety intelligence for anonymous incident reports turned into a **transparent, tunable risk score**, live pattern clusters on a map, and a route planner that scores a walk turn-by-turn instead of handing back one number for an entire city.

 The goal isn't a black-box "safety score."
 It's a system you can actually
-audit: every report that comes in, every pattern it forms, every weight in the risk formula, and every reason a route segment is flagged — all inspectable, all in config, none of it hidden behind a model you can't question.
+audit: every report that comes in, every pattern it forms, every weight in the risk formula, and every reason a route segment is flagged all inspectable, all in config, none of it hidden behind a model you can't question.